 During the construction phase there is potential for a slight increased runoff due to the introduction of impermeable surfaces, such as access roads and the compaction of soils.
-This will reduce the infiltration capacity and increase the rate and volume of direct surface runoff.
-The potential impact of this is a slight increase in confined flow rates, leading to increases in surface water runoff and sediment loading which could potentially impact local drainage patterns and/or cause siltation of the existing surrounding watercourses.
+This will reduce the infiltration

 In relation to increased runoff and sediment loading the potential impact is considered to be Medium term - Moderate.